mjpitz/myago/paxos/README.md

 mjpitz/paxos, but with a few modifications.
 First, I didn't continue using gRPC as the transport as I wanted something a bit less cumbersome.
 I've tried to break down the interface in such a way where different transports _could_ be plugged in.
+More on that later.

-This package is still a work in progress.
-The current code block supports a single acceptor process and requires modifications (mostly behind existing interfaces) to support multiple acceptors.
+This package is (and likely will be for a while) a work in progress.
+As it stands, it _should_ support simple paxos.

 ## Usage